s-nakaoka/choreonoid-doc/en/openrtm/tank-joystick-project.rst

 After displaying the views, save this state in the project file.
 To do so, as described in :ref:`saving a layout <basics_layout_save>`, from the main menu, select File > Project File Options > and place a checkmark next to Layout.
 With this setting, the view states and their layout will be saved in the project file, allowing them to be reproduced the next time you load the project.

-.. note:: Note: these interfaces provide functionality similar to that provided by `RT System Editor <http://www.openrtm.org/openrtm/ja/content/rtsystemeditor-110>`_ , a development tool included in OpenRTM-aist.
+.. note:: these interfaces provide functionality similar to that provided by `RT System Editor <http://www.openrtm.org/openrtm/ja/content/rtsystemeditor-110>`_ , a development tool included in OpenRTM-aist.
 If using RT System Editor, you must launch the tool and configure it separately from Choreonoid.
 The above interfaces, by contrast, provide ad integrated approach that does not require running the tools separately.

 .. _tankjoystick_introduce_robot_io_rtc: